ChemicalXandco/deep--slither-io/README.md

 # deep-slither-any-io
 deep learning bot designed to play almost any '.io' online game based on the actions of a human player

+# no longer maintained, use at your own risk

 ![gui](assets/scrnshot.png)

 ## How to install